Custer of the West: Production

 Most of the film was shot within 30 miles of Madrid except for the Battle of Little Big Horn which was filmed in Almería near Costa del Sol.

 Reception

 The film met with a largely negative reaction from critics.
 At Rotten Tomatoes, the film received only a 25% "rotten" rating.
 It holds average rating of 4.1/10.
 Many were unimpressed by the attempt to shoehorn two different viewpoints into the same film – the mistreatment of the native Americans by American troops, and the portrayal of Custer as an American hero who was not to blame for the disaster.
 The general inaccuracies of the film were also questioned, particularly the portrayal of the Battle of the Little Bighorn.
-The film only returned theatrical rentals of $400,000 in the United States and Canada.
+The film returned theatrical rentals of only $400,000 in the United States and Canada.

 Home media

-Custer of the West was released to VHS by Anchor Bay Entertainment on July 14, 1998 and on DVD by MGM Home Video on May 25, 2004, as a Region 1 widescreen DVD.
+Custer of the West was released to VHS by Anchor Bay Entertainment on July 14, 1998 and on DVD by MGM Home Entertainment on May 25, 2004, as a Region 1 widescreen DVD.